 Fast-forward to the present and you’re now part of the London’s flourishing FinTech scene.
 What’s it like working at Essentia?

 I like it!
 It’s a very sparky atmosphere.
 I’m used to working in a busy environment with very bright people but what stands out here is the real diversity of experience and technical knowledge.
 I’m working with ex-money managers and traders, software developers, UI specialists, neuroscientists and passionate mathematicians like me.
 The key is that everyone understands the global problem we’re working on, even though we each have our own responsibility for implementing different parts of the solution.
 I think this kind of ‘cohesive diversity’ is very valuable when you are pushing the boundaries of what has been done before.

 And is there diversity in the kind of client data you’re looking at?

 Yes.
-Trade and market data reveal a lot about portfolio performance and a manager’s cognitive biases.
+Trade and market data reveal a lot about portfolio performance and the investment manager’s cognitive biases.
 But we’re actively extending this notion of ‘client data’.
 Academic research now continually shows that there is a multitude of factors that impact meaningfully on investment decision-making.

 Developments in technology (such as our journaling tool, Essentia Note, and wearable technology, like Jawbone and Fitbit), have made it possible to capture data about those factors and, as a result, we can now analyse data on everything, from the intent and conviction behind investments, through to sleep quality and stress levels.
 It’s fascinating data to work with.